Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Connor Sellers

-As a certified fitness coach, I've had clients asking about the benefits of muscular endurance training and the exercises that boost endurance.
+As a professional coach, I've had clients asking about the benefits of muscular endurance training and the exercises that boost endurance.

 My research found that muscular endurance training program can help you gain overall strength, enhance your posture, and lower the risk of injury.